 Permit me to introduce you to my contemporary romance based on Pride and Prejudice.
 Honor and Hope was, actually, my second novel.
 It came about shortly after I released Darcy’s Passions and served as a segue between Passions and Darcy’s Temptation.
 In reality, I had hit a wall in Darcy’s Temptation’s development.
 Therefore, I abandoned DT and took up the writing of Honor and Hope.

 In my writing naïveté, I assumed creating a modern version of Pride and Prejudice would be a simple task.
+Mind you, this was some twelve years ago.
 After all, I love Austen’s novel, and with Darcy’s Passions, I had already proved I could write an Austen sequel.
 However, reality is a hard taskmaster.
-I was late to consider the fact that many of the situations in Pride and Prejudice do not translate readily to modern times.
-For example, Las Vegas negates the idea that a couple cannot marry without permission.
+I was late to consider the fact many of the situations in Pride and Prejudice do not translate readily to modern times.
+For example, Las Vegas negates the idea a couple cannot marry without permission.
 The Women’s Movement wiped out Elizabeth’s “spunk” as being an aberration.
 And in contemporary times, not many take notice of a woman who anticipates her wedding night.
 The issue of Darcy saving Elizabeth Bennet’s reputation after Lydia’s elopement was no longer relevant.

 My Will Darcy is an amazing quarterback, who leads both his college and his professional teams to national titles.
 He is successful in every aspect of his professional life, but not in his personal life.
 He is motivated to see to the well being of his family, and he operates with “honor,” a quality found in little use by his nemesis George Wickham.
 Liz Bennet waltzes into Darcy’s life just as he is coming into his own, and from the first time he sees her, his every thought rests with her.